Frequently Ask Questions

 Studies Abroad - For the student pursuing studies abroad Eligibility is USD $2,50,000 per financial as per RBI however it is restricted to amount as mentioned in university fees letter

-RemitX allows you to retain your forex card and reload it before your next trip abroad so that you can use it when you're back home.
+With RemitX, you have the option to keep your forex card and reload it before your next overseas trip, so that you can use it again when you return home.

-Your forex card balance can only be encashed once you return to India.
-The last transaction on the card should be done at 10 days prior to the encashment date.
-No matter where the card was issued, RemitX branches can refund the unutilized balances.
-To claim your refund at the best rate you will need to fill out the refund form and submit a copy of your passport along with it.
+You can only encash the balance on your forex card once you return to India.
+To claim your refund at the best rate, you will need to fill out the refund form and submit a copy of your passport along with it.

-No, there are no exceptions for opening a blocked account.
-A blocked account is the only way of proving one’s financial standing.
+No, there are no exceptions in opening a RemitX blocked account.
+A blocked account is the only way of proving one's financial standing.
 There are many other ways to prove the financial stability, but it is better to check with the German consulate beforehand.

 Below is the list of documents required to open a RemitX blocked account: